 EU Electricity Network Codes

-Our newest 6-week online course is composed of readings, videos and interactive online activities.
-Each week will have a comprehensive class with live interaction between the participants and the FSR Instructors.
+This 9-week online course is composed of readings, videos as well as interactive and communicative online activities.
+Each week will have a comprehensive class with live interaction between the participants and the FSR instructors.

-These codes have been developed, so the next challenge is to implement them.
+These codes have been developed and we are now in the process of implementing them.
 During this training we provide a platform for the community of experts to share experiences with the implementation of the codes, while also providing an opportunity to the community of non-experts to get up to speed with these rules that affect all stakeholders.
 Finally, we did not finish the implementation of the network codes yet but at the same time, the Clean Energy Package entered into force.
 During the course we point out some provisions of the Clean Energy Package that affect the existing network codes and briefly highlight the areas which have been identified for a ‘second generation’ of electricity network codes.

 The training is developed for: